ofayans/web4cuke/README.md

     selector:
       text: 'Click me too'
 ```
-If you take a closer look at this yaml structure, you'll notice that it describes describes two web pages pages.
+If you take a closer look at this yaml structure, you'll notice that it describes two web pages.
 The first one is accessed through relative url "/some_relative_path/testme" that is being appended to your project's base_url (used during Web initialization).
 The second page is accessed by clicking the "Click me" button on the first page.
 The yaml file describes 2 textfields on first page and one textfield and one filefield on the second page.
 It also describes checkpoints - elements whose presence will be asserted during the action execution.
 We can provide default values for textfields right inside the yaml with the *def_value* keyword.
 Now the most interesting question: how do we use that?

 - The whole workflow would look like this.
 You would create your step: